scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART TWO - ADDING CONTENT
+- 11/07/23: little jingle that happens when you start a new level, sounds begin to play now (LOUD, BE CAREFUL), and more plans down the line
+- 11/06/23: added a moving floor, fixed warning signs, created AutoImage so all values can potentially be animated, explosion effect when shot
 - 11/01/23: added WARNING SIGNS for enemies to use to notify the player where they're going to go
 - 10/29/23: added new bullets, all spawning patterns exist in game, all enemies have skins, unique entrance patterns per world
 - 10/20/23: added a bunch more spawning patterns, and fixed some more difficulty scaling issues